Hobby farm

-A hobby farm (also called a lifestyle block in New Zealand, or acreage living or rural residential in Australia) is a smallholding or small farm that is maintained without expectation of being a primary source of income.
-Some are held merely to provide recreational land for horses or other use.
-Others are managed as working farms for secondary income, or are even run at an ongoing loss as a lifestyle choice by people with the means to do so, functioning more like a country home than a business.
+A hobby farm (also called a lifestyle block, acreage living, or rural residential) is a smallholding or small farm that is maintained without expectation of being a primary source of income.
+Some are held simply to bring homeowners closer to nature, to provide recreational land for horses, or as working farms for secondary income.

+Hobby farms globally

+Hobby farms are agricultural land smaller than a fully-fledged farm.
+As such, hobby farms produce the largest share of overall crop production, with 29% of agricultural product for humans, animals, and fuel being produced by farms a maximum of 2 hectares in size, generating 32% of food available globally.
+Research suggests that due to globalization, climate change, and decrease in land access particularly within the US, smallholdings are becoming less available to young farmers, with the median age of hobby farmers being 60 worldwide.

+The size of a hobby farm can vary greatly from one country or region to the next depending on level of urbanization and land access.
+The size of a smallholding in Brazil is typically less than 500 hectares (1235 acres), while in America a smallholding is typically categorized as being less than 20 hectares (50 acres).
+Despite this, 84% of all farms on a global scale consist of less than 2 hectares (5 acres).

 By country

 Australia

 Rural residential living in Australia consists of very large home sites usually on the outskirts of an urban area.
-Often subdivisions of former farms, these blocks of land are primarily used for residential purposes by those people who enjoy the countryside or have hobbies and interests (e.g. gardening, horses, collecting and restoring old vehicles) which require more land than a normal suburban block or simply prefer the privacy of very-low-density living.
-Farming may occur on the blocks but is usually conducted on a small scale, more as a hobby than for serious commercial gain.
+Often subdivisions of former farms, these blocks of land are primarily used for residential purposes by people who enjoy the countryside or have hobbies and interests (e.g. gardening, horses, collecting and restoring old vehicles) which require more land than a normal suburban block, or by those who simply prefer the privacy of very-low-density living.
 Occupiers of rural residential properties generally accept that there will be a lower level of amenities available to them locally (e.g. shopping centres, public transport) and are prepared to travel further to access such amenities.

 United Kingdom

 In the UK, country living is becoming a pastime rather than an occupation.
 The number of farms in England with "no economic output" in recent surveys jumped in one year from 90,000 to 115,000, while the number of large farms fell to only 15,000.

-The Royal Institution of Chartered Surveyors says that nearly half of all farms sold in a recent year were bought by non-farmers.
-This was said to be "consistent with the new trend of buying houses in the country with 20-60 acres of land -- more than a garden, not quite a fully-fledged farm."

-A house with a large garden can be a mini-hobby farm, with vegetables, poultry, rabbits and a few hives of bees.
-An acre of land will support a couple of milking goats or some pigs, and once the hobby farmer is operating on a hectare (about 2.5 acres) he/she can think of poultry free-ranging in an orchard or a mini-flock of sheep.